Monika Jotautaitė

 Monika Jotautaitė, Lucius Caviola, David A Brewster, Thilo Hagendorff

 Developing a speciesism benchmark comparing human and LLM responses.
 The results show that while most frontier models can recognize speciesism, they do not consider such behavior unethical.
-Under review at Nature Communications.

 From Stability to Inconsistency: A Study of Moral Preferences in LLMs